Markavian/hxpect/README.md

 Installation
 ------------

-To install you must have [Haxe](http://www.haxe.org) installed
+To install you must have [Haxe](http://www.haxe.org) installed.

-Then just use haxelib to download the latest version
+Then just use haxelib to download the latest version:

 	haxelib install hxpect